slott56/Stingray-Reader/source/cobol.rst

             foo= row.cell(schema_dict.get_name('bar'))
             baz_i_j= row.cell(schema_dict.get_name('baz').index(*i*, *j*))

-This doesn't works for unique names.
+This doesn't work for non-unique names.

 The COBOL ``OF`` syntax *could* be modeled using a fluent ``of()`` method.